 Getting Started with Baselines, Benchmarks and OEE Targets

 Paying close attention to the process is essential because poor goals are problematic.
-When the target is too difficult, it can demoralise teams responsible for meeting these unrealistic goals.
+When the target is too difficult, it can demoralize teams responsible for meeting these unrealistic goals.
 Or, if the target is too easy, it makes the attainment of the goal meaningless.
-Here at Evocon, we believe that the best performance targets are clear, challenging and attainable.
+Here at Evocon, we believe that the best performance targets are clear, challenging, and attainable.

 You should allow approximately 4 to 6 weeks of production monitoring and data gathering to define your baseline performance.

-However, it is essential to realise that this is only a rule of thumb.
-You will need to use your best judgement for your unique situation.
+However, it is essential to realize that this is only a rule of thumb.
+You will need to use your best judgment for your unique situation.

 Evocon’s 30-day free trial is a helpful tool for this.
 Because it enables you to understand your baseline without making any financial commitments.
 Get started here.

 The time required can vary depending on an organization’s exposure to OEE, among other things.
 For example, those new to OEE should expect the implementation learning curve to temporarily lower OEE scores.
 In that case, you might consider spending more time on this step.
 This allows you to ensure the data is free from gaps in reporting and significant performance outliers.